mad-maids/maid.web/readme.md

 ## Contributors

-This bot exists thankfully for those who contributed this project and they are:
+This website exists thankfully for those who contributed this project, and they are:

 - [Genemator](https://github.com/genemators) _(Creator)_ - The actual creator
   of the project and active contributor